 In the end, we didn’t spend as much on tips as I was expecting to, which was a relief for me.
 This was supposed to be a cheap girls trip after all!

 I liked how at the resort we stayed at, tipping basically went back to the way tipping should work.
-We tipped when we felt like our service deserved a tip (not tipping because it’s culturally expected, which is what it’s like in America now.)
+We tipped when we felt like our service deserved a tip (not tipping because it’s culturally expected even if the job is done poorly, which is what it’s like in America now.)

 - How much cash in pesos should two people take for a week in Cancun or Cabo?
 About $10-15 per day.
-Bring pesos and a lot of $1 bills.
+Bring pesos (the local currency) and a lot of $1 bills.
 If you are planning an activity, like sailing, bring 20% of that activity fee for a tip.

 - How much to tip shuttle driver in Mexico? $5-$10 for the trip.
 Maybe more per bag if you have a lot of luggage!

 - I want to tip maid service.
-How much should I leave: Up to you.
+How much should I leave: Up to you on tipping the housekeeping staff.
+If you normally tip maids, go for it.
 Some people like to leave $4-5 dollars a day, others like to leave one big $40 tip on the last day.
-I personally don’t usually tips maids unless I for some reason leave the rooms very messy.
+I personally don’t usually tip maids unless I for some reason leave the rooms very messy or the staff goes out of their way to deliver me more towels, or something.

 - What do I pack for Cabo: Check out my packing guide here!